dalefrakes/OCCAM-data-R/README.md

 # OCCAM-data-R
 R tools to generate data for use in Portland State University's Discrete Multivariate Modeling (DMM) tool, OCCAM.

+This code/project is released as Open Source Software under the MIT License (see LICENSE.txt).

 ## About OCCAM

 OCCAM is a tool built and provisioned by the Systems Science Department at Portland State University.
 It's a tool that can perform various kinds of Discrete Multivariate Modeling (DMM).